SoftUni-Internal/interactive-content/EN/04-Debugging-Techniques/02-IntelliJ -IDEA-Debugger.md

 - Debug Windows are the means to introspect on the state of a process
 - Opens a new window with the selected information in it
 - Window categories
-    - Frames / Threads
+    - frames / threads
-    - Variables
+    - variables
-    - Watches
+    - watches
 - Accessible from Debug window

 **Debugging Toolbar**